-The purpose of CalTeach: Physical Sciences and Engineering (CTPSE) is to encourage undergraduates in chemistry, engineering, and physics to pursue a secondary science teaching credential in chemistry or physics.
-CTPSE is the second Noyce program awarded to UCSB (the other program, CalTeach Santa Barbara, is entering its final year).
-CTPSE includes opportunities to learn to teach from award-winning science teachers at Dos Pueblos High School's (DPEA) Engineering Academy and Santa Barbara High School's (SBHS) Green Academy.
-Students receive stipends, course credit, or scholarships for these school placements.
+The purpose of CalTeach Physical Sciences and Engineering (CTPSE) is to encourage undergraduates in chemistry, engineering, and physics to pursue a secondary science teaching credential in chemistry or physics.
+CTPSE is the second Noyce program awarded to UCSB (the other program, CalTeach Santa Barbara, is in its final year).
+CTPSE includes opportunities to learn to teach from award-winning science teachers at Dos Pueblos High School's Engineering Academy (DPEA) and Santa Barbara High School's (SBHS) Green Academy.
+Students receive stipends, course credit, and/or scholarships for their participation in CTPSE.
 Students can also receive mentoring if pursuing the Undergraduate Minor in Science and Mathematics Education and/or applying to a teacher education program.
 CTPSE is part of the larger UCSB CalTeach program.

-For UCSB Freshmen or Sophomores in Chemistry, Engineering, or Physics
+For UCSB Undergraduates in Chemistry, Physics, or Engineering

 For UCSB Teacher Candidates Pursing A Credential in Chemistry or Physics

-Starting in Summer 2014, UCSB teacher candidates pursuing a credential in physics or chemistry can apply for a Noyce Teacher Scholar award of $20,000.
-Each Scholar will complete her or his year-long student teaching experience in either the DP or SBHS Academies.
+UCSB teacher candidates pursuing a credential in physics or chemistry can apply to be a Noyce Teacher Scholar and receive up to a $20,000 scholarship.
+Each Scholar will complete her or his yearlong student teaching experience in either the Dos Pueblos or Santa Barbara High School Academies.
 Each will also participate in cohort-building, educational enrichment, and career guidance opportunities.
-In exchange for the scholarship, after graduation, Noyce Teacher Scholars must teach for two years in a high need school.
+In exchange for the scholarship, after graduation, Noyce Teacher Scholars must teach for two years in a high need school district.
 We will award up to 6 Noyce Teacher Scholarships each year.
 We will begin accepting applications for these Scholarships in March 2014.

 This material is based upon work supported by the National Science Foundation under Grant Number 0934735 and Grant Number 1240075.